 Individuals who are injured in a motor vehicle accident involving UPS or other delivery services can pursue a wide range of compensation.
 This includes compensation for medical bills, including emergency room visits and ambulatory services.
 Individuals can recover compensation for x-rays, CT scans, and other diagnostic tests.
 And, individuals can recover compensation for counseling and psychological care services.

 Of course, many accidents also require the need for long-term physical therapy, and lifestyle modification equipment such as wheelchairs, walkers, etc. These are expenses accident survivors can recover from the defendant.

 Documentation Is Crucial

 It is imperative to maintain thorough and accurate documentation.
-This includes police reports, eyewitness statements, video evidence of the accident occurring, medical records, and receipts.
+This includes police reports, eyewitness statements, video evidence of the delivery driver accident occurring, medical records, and receipts.
 Nevada personal injury attorneys can help plaintiffs gather, secure, and present this information to the court.
 The more information, the stronger the case.
 In addition, it’s advisable for plaintiffs to keep a personal diary that records treatments provided, physical pain, discomfort, and other impacts of the injury or treatment.
 This information can be used to pursue compensation for pain and suffering.